 How long do dental crowns stay on?

-If cared for properly, a dental crown can last for about 15 years.
+A dental crown can last for about 15 years if you maintain it properly.
 However, if cared for properly, their lifespan can extend to more than 25-30 years.

 Can you get a cavity under a crown?